 The first gay character in a video game was an unnamed woman in the 1986 game Moonmist, who was arguing with her girlfriend over the girlfriend’s decision to marry a man.
 Two years later, Nintendo introduced one of the first mainstream queer characters: Birdo, the pink, beribboned dinosaur from Super Mario Bros.
 2. In the game manual, she’s described as such: “He thinks he’s a girl … He’d rather be called Birdetta.”
 Ten years later, Fallout 2 made history by featuring a same-sex marriage option: there is no difference in gameplay, regardless of whom you marry.
 In 2003, Bioware began its complicated history of LGBTQ romance in RPGs with Juhabi, a lesbian Jedi Knight from the smash hit Knights of the Old Republic (KOTOR).
 This year marks the 30th anniversary of the first gay character in a video game, and developers are barely starting to do things right.

 Play any Bioware RPG series such as Mass Effect, Dragon Age, and Fallout, and you’ll see one of the most diverse casts of characters outside of games made in Japan.
 Play one and you’ll also see a familiar pattern emerge among them: singular hero assembles a ragtag team of colorful characters to defeat the bad thing.
 At least one or more of these characters will be “romanceable.”
 And, recently, at least one of those characters will be queer.
+To find out more about these characters read this gaypornhd xxx post here.

 Unfortunately, queer romance options aren’t always handled well.
 Games like Fallout 4, Dragon Age: Origins, and Mass Effect 2 inject artificial diversity by making most of the characters romanceable regardless of gender.
 While bisexual characters would be a welcome addition to these games, simply making every character bisexual for the sake of diversity devalues bisexuality as a whole.
 While a few well-written bisexual characters exist, such as Liara in Mass Effect (a member of the entirely female Asari), in most cases these characters simply end up being at best no different from straight characters, at worst offensive.
 In Dragon Age: Origins, there is one gay option for romance, the Elf Zevran; however, Zevran fits a number of degrading stereotypes, being only interested in casual sex, not a relationship.
 In Fallout 4, romance, both gay and straight, has next to no meaning.
 The player character can raise their approval with companions in a number of ways, eventually culminating in a decision; the player can, with high enough charisma, romance their companion.
 Unfortunately, this decision does next to nothing.
 At the highest level of approval, each companion grants a unique perk, but no other benefits, making it all too easy to simply farm affection for bonuses in-game.
 There is no unique dialogue for romance; indeed, the only thing that happens is a unique perk that boosts XP gain if the player character sleeps next to their “partner.”
 And since every character can be romanced regardless of gender, the game removes any semblance of emotion from the romances.
 Romance exists in the initial building of friendship between characters, but no further than that.
 There is nothing in the way of the often-expected (and often hilarious) sex scene, and a relationship after consummation?
 Forget about it.